-While the improved combat make this a substantial improvement over its predecessor, Zwei II is still fundamentally a simple action-RPG that relies on its charm to get by.
+While the enhanced combat make this a substantial improvement over its predecessor, Zwei II is still fundamentally a simple action-RPG that relies on its charm to get by.
 It’s short enough that it doesn’t wear out its welcome by the time it’s done, but at the same time, it’s still not quite up to the level of Falcom’s better output.

 Most Falcom PC games get post-release patches that add extra content.
 This one was so substantial that it was instead overhauled and released as Zwei II+.
 This includes a whole ton of extra items (including costumes, pets, and Anchor Gear upgrades), an extra super difficult dungeon, bonus modes at the G-Colosseum, trading figures that can be purchased at vending machines, and various balance tweaks.
 It also lets you skip movies and fast forward text on subsequent playthroughs.

 After remaining in Japan for nine years, Zwei II was finally released in English by Xseed in 2017.
 This version includes everything from the Zwei II+ release, plus added resolution and widescreen support.
 It also includes English voice acting (with substantially more voiced lines than the Japanese original) and a fantastic translation that perfectly captures the unique qualities of each character, with lots of funny dialogue too.

 Zwei II was also the last PC game developed internally by Falcom, before shifting over to console and portable system publication.
 It seems like it wasn’t quite a success, as it was never ported outside of Windows.
 However, Nayuta no Kiseki, released in 2012 for the Japanese PSP and in English for other platforms in 2023, borrows many of the mechanics of the Zwei games, including the basic structure and the food-eating experience system, while at the same time drastically improving both its combat and level design.
 However, it trades these for a more typical JRPG story that’s missing much of the goofy charisma of the Zwei games.
 And despite having “Kiseki” in the title, it really has almost nothing to do with the core Trails of the Sky/Cold Steel series of games.